adobe-fonts/source-han-serif/README.md

 Select this deployment format if you want all languages and all weights in a single and easy-to-manage font resource.
 Changing languages is accomplished by either selecting a font of the appropriate language or by language-tagging the text.
 A limited number of apps support language tagging and the corresponding OpenType 'locl' (*Localized Forms*) GSUB feature, such as [Adobe InDesign CC](https://www.adobe.com/products/indesign.html) and modern browsers.

-**Special Note**: This deployment format requires macOS (OS X) Version 10.8 (aka *Mountain Lion*) or later, iOS 7 or later, or Windows 10 Version 1703 (aka *Creators Update*) or later.
-If you are using Adobe apps, CS6 or later versions must be used.

 [Super OTC Part 1](https://github.com/adobe-fonts/source-han-serif/raw/release/SuperOTC/SourceHanSerif.ttc.z01) + [Super OTC Part 2](https://github.com/adobe-fonts/source-han-serif/raw/release/SuperOTC/SourceHanSerif.ttc.zip)

 The ZIP file for the Super OTC has been necessarily split into two parts, due to GitHub's 100MB file size limit.
 Unfortunately, the built-in *Archive Utility* app of macOS does not support split ZIP files, and we therefore recommend that you download and install the [Unarchiver](http://unarchiver.c3.cx/unarchiver) app.
 To unzip, either drag the Part 2 file (the one with the ".zip" filename extension, and named *SourceHanSerif.ttc.zip*) onto the *Unarchiver* app, or use Control-Click to open it by specifying that app (after installing the *Unarchiver* app, you may also be able to simply double-click the Part 2 file).
 Either of these actions will combine the two parts and unzip them.
 For Windows, select the Part 2 file, then use the "Extract All" context menu to combine the two parts and unzip them.

+**Special Note**: This deployment format requires macOS (OS X) Version 10.8 (aka *Mountain Lion*) or later, iOS 7 or later, or Windows 10 Version 1703 (aka *Creators Update*) or later.
+If you are using Adobe apps, CS6 or later versions must be used.

 ### OTCs

 Select this deployment format if you want all languages and some weights, or if your environment does not support the Super OTC.
 Changing languages is performed the same way as the Super OTC.
-If you need specific weights, download individual font resources from the [OTC](OTC) folder, otherwise click one or both of the links below.
+If you need specific weights, download individual font resources from the [OTC](OTC) folder, otherwise click one or both of the links below:

+[ExtraLight + Light + Regular + Medium](https://github.com/adobe-fonts/source-han-serif/raw/release/OTC/SourceHanSerifOTC_EL-M.zip) & [SemiBold + Bold + Heavy](https://github.com/adobe-fonts/source-han-serif/raw/release/OTC/SourceHanSerifOTC_SB-H.zip)

 **Special Note**: This deployment format requires macOS (OS X) Version 10.8 (aka *Mountain Lion*) or later, iOS 7 or later, or Windows 10 Version 1607 (aka *Anniversary Update*) or later.
 If you are using Adobe apps, CS6 or later versions must be used.

-[ExtraLight + Light + Regular + Medium](https://github.com/adobe-fonts/source-han-serif/raw/release/OTC/SourceHanSerifOTC_EL-M.zip) & [SemiBold + Bold + Heavy](https://github.com/adobe-fonts/source-han-serif/raw/release/OTC/SourceHanSerifOTC_SB-H.zip)

 ### Language-specific OTFs